jraypdx/Pi-Music-Srv/README.md

 ### How to get it running on your Raspberry Pi:
  - This section is being updated as I slowly familiarize myself with the codebase again and get it working on a fresh Pi
  - Note:  The cert + key added to the repo are an unsigned dummy pair used for testing, and you will need to click "advanced options" and "proceed" when first visiting the server in a browser
+ - Clone the repo, navigate to the Server folder, run "npm install" (will need to run "sudo apt install nodejs" and possibly "sudo apt install npm" before if you don't have them installed)
+ - Start the server using "export DISPLAY=:0 && node server.js" from the Server folder (**TODO: Requires a connected display for the Spotify player authentication and workaround - I need to figure out how I had a dummy display script set up in the past and add it as an option here if no display is found**)
  - **SoundCloud** setup
      1. Add your SoundCloud username (as it shows up in the URL when viewing your profile) and your SoundCloud client_id to the settings page (or manually in settings.json) and save the settings (TODO: I don't think server needs to be restarted after this but need to figure out if it updates correctly)
      2. To find your SoundCloud account's client_id: